spmallette/java-dse-driver/driver-examples/README.md

-# DataStax Java Driver for Apache Cassandra - Examples
+# DataStax Enterprise Java Driver - Examples

-This module contains examples of how to use the DataStax Java driver for Apache Cassandra.
+This module contains examples of how to use the DataStax Java driver for DataStax Enterprise.

 ## Usage